alexrobincrabbe/Wordwell/README.md

 5. Click on Reveal Config Vars

-6. Click one ADD, enter CLOUDINARY_URL, and enter the URL of your cloudinary account for the variable value
+6. Click one ADD, enter CLOUDINARY_URL, and enter the URL of your Cloudinary account for the variable value

 7. Click on ADD, enter DATABASE_URL and enter the URL of your DATABASE